 Enough time should be devoted to this process because it will go all the way to define the structural arrangement of the document in such a way that it will make it easy to understand for your reader.

-It is best to get an external person to carry out the job of proofreading the work.
+It is best to get an external helper from a reliable custom dissertation help service to carry out the job of proofreading your work.
 The previewer will look for areas of common errors and point them out.
-If you are a nonnative speaker; employing an external person to proofread the work will add more legitimacy to your work.
+If you are a non-native speaker; employing an external person to proofread the work will add more legitimacy to your work.
 Where statements are not clear enough, the proofreader will point to the grey areas in the write-up.

 Feedback should not be confused with proofreading because they are different from each other.
 The supervisor or tutor will be the major source of your feedback.
 If you are lucky to have a supervisor that is willing to give inputs into a review of your dissertation, it is an opportunity that you must not allow to pass you by.